facebook/docusaurus/website/docs/api/docusaurus.config.js.md

 ### `scripts` {#scripts}

 An array of scripts to load.
 The values can be either strings or plain objects of attribute-value maps.
 The `<script>` tags will be inserted in the HTML `<head>`.
+If you use a plain object, the only required attribute is `src`, and any other attributes are permitted (each one should have boolean/string values).

 Note that `<script>` added here are render-blocking, so you might want to add `async: true`/`defer: true` to the objects.